 The Abbey is, for the most part, disabled friendly the entrance has no steps and is wheelchair friendly.
 There are, however, some areas on different levels and a disabled visitor may find access to the Lady Chapel difficult.
 Whilst we do not allow dogs, Guide Dogs and Assistance dogs are welcome.
 The Abbey does not have any public accessible lavatories.

-During the summer months, between April and October, we offer free guided tours, lasting about an hour, on Tuesday mornings at 10.30 and Friday afternoons at 2.30 and you can join these without pre-booking by being at the back of the Abbey at their starting point.
-Additionally we can book guided tours for pre-arranged groups for a charge of £4 per person; These must be booked in advance through the Parish Office (01935 812452).
+During the summer months, between April and October, we offer free guided tours, lasting about an hour, on Tuesday mornings at 10.30am and Friday afternoons at 2.30pm and you can join these without pre-booking by being at the back of the Abbey at their starting point.
+Additionally we can book guided tours for pre-arranged groups for a charge of £4 per person; These must be booked in advance through the Parish Office by clicking on Visits or telephoning 01935 812452.
 Occasionally guided tours have to be cancelled to allow funerals or other services to, rightly, take priority.

 We hope you will enjoy your visit to the Abbey and Sherborne and we look forward to welcoming you.